raghebbenhamouda/CloudCertNotes/README.md

 - 7 day retention, max 35 days
 - DB snapshots are manually triggered by user but can be retained as long as you want

+## RDS Multi-AZ:

+-Your application talks to one DNS name and in case there is a problem with the Master, there will be an automatic failover to the standby database.
+-The standby database is just for standby.No one can read to it.
+No one can write to it, it's just here as a failover in case anything goes on with your Master database.
+- Disaster recovery in AWS always looks to ensure standby copies of resources are maintained in a separate geographical area.
+This way, if a disaster (natural disaster, political conflict, etc.) ever struck where your original resources are, the copies would be unaffected.
+- When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
+Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
+- With a Multi-AZ configuration, EC2 connects to its RDS data store using a DNS address masked as a connection string.
+If the primary DB fails, Multi-AZ is smart enough to detect that failure and automatically update the DNS address to point at the secondary.
+No manual intervention is required and AWS takes care of swapping the IP address in DNS.
+- Multi-AZ is supported for all DB flavors except aurora.
+This is because Aurora is completely fault-tolerant on its own.
+- Multi-AZ feature allows for high availability across availability zones and not regions.
+- During a failover, the recovered former primary becomes the new secondary and the promoted secondary becomes primary.
+Once the original DB is recovered, there will be a sync process kicked off where the two DBs mirror each other once to sync up on the new data that the failed former primary might have missed out on.
+- You can force a failover for a Multi-AZ setup by rebooting the primary instance
+- With a Multi-AZ RDS configuration, backups are taken from the standby.

+## RDS Read Replicas:
+- Read Replication is exclusively used for performance enhancement.
+- With a Read Replica configuration, EC2 connects to the RDS backend using a DNS address and every write that is received by the master database is also passed onto a DB secondary so that it becomes a perfect copy of the master.
+This has the overall effect of reducing the number of transactions on the master because the secondary DBs can be queried for the same data.
+- However, if the master DB were to fail, there is no automatic failover.
+You would have to manually create a new connection string to sync with one of the read replicas so that it becomes a master on its own.
+Then you’d have to update your EC2 instances to point at the read replica.
+You can have up to have copies of your master DB with read replication.
+- You can promote read replicas to be their very own production database if needed.
+- Read replicas are supported for all six flavors of DB on top of RDS.
+- Each Read Replica will have its own DNS endpoint.
+- Automated backups must be enabled in order to use read replicas.
+- You can have read replicas with Multi-AZ turned on or have the read replica in an entirely separate region.
+You can have even have read replicas of read replicas, but watch out for latency or replication lag.
+The caveat for Read Replicas is that they are subject to small amounts of replication lag.
+This is because they might be missing some of the latest transactions as they are not updated as quickly as primaries.
+Application designers need to consider which queries have tolerance to slightly stale data.
+Those queries should be executed on the read replica, while those demanding completely up-to-date data should run on the primary node.

 ## RDS Security and Encryption

 - IAM and Networking